-Setting up a lactation room in a general working environment is simple and easy.
+Lactation Room Setup Guide - Setting up a lactation room (Breastfeeding Room) in a work office area is simple and easy.
 The main requirement is a space big enough to accommodate the basic amenities for one or more nursing mothers (breast pumping or breastfeeding).
 The room must be shielded from public view (meaning door must be lockable and any windows must have curtains or blinds).
 This space can be newly built or pre-existing space converted or repurposed as a dedicated lactation room.

 Since passage of the Affordable Care Act in 2010, employers with 50 or more employees are required to provide Reasonable Break Time for Working mothers.
 This includes providing the appropriate space and amenities to help them express breast milk when needed.
 Here is the lactation room setup guide.